Note on Corona Virus, Flu, and RSV

 While this TRAIL LIFE troop is sponsored by our church, mentors and boys from all the greater Cumberland Country area are welcome to participate.
 Call the Church Office for more detail – (931) 484-6026.

-Crazy Ladies Quilters: Tuesday, April 22, 9:00 am
+Crazy Ladies Quilters: Tuesday, May 27, 9:00 am

 We meet in the Good News classroom, usually every 2nd & 4th Tuesdays.
 Come join in fellowship as we create quilts and other articles of fabric to be provided to our Christmas Store and other local charities.
 Please see Fran Gunst if you have any questions.

-Bread of Life (BOL) Meal: Saturday, May 3, 4:40 pm
+Bread of Life (BOL) Meal: Saturday, Jun 7, 4:40 pm

 If we confess our sins, he is faithful and just and will forgive us our sins and